In 1832, William Gaskell married the renowned authoress Elizabeth Gaskell at St. Johns Church.

-The towns Italianate buildings include the Gaskell Tower and adjoining early Council Offices now The Belle Epoque restaurant, the Ruskin Rooms and many others especially in Legh Road where Richard Hardy Watt and Henry Royce lived.
-The town has over 100 listed buildings including the Unitarian Church (Grade 1 listed) where Elizabeth Gaskell is buried.
-Also of special note is the Old Town Hall (Grade 2),the Sessions Court House (Grade 2) and St Johns Parish Church (Grade 2*).
+The town’s Italianate buildings include the Gaskell Tower and adjoining early Council Offices now The Belle Epoque restaurant, the Ruskin Rooms and many others especially in Legh Road where Richard Harding Watt and Henry Royce lived.
+The town has over 100 listed buildings including the Unitarian Church (Grade I listed) where Elizabeth Gaskell is buried.
+Also of special note is the Old Town Hall (Grade II),the Sessions Court House (Grade II*) and St Johns Parish Church (Grade II*).

-The highlight of the year is Knutsford ‘Royal’ May Day which has been running now for 147 years.
-The procession winds its way through the town narrow streets finishing on the Heath where the crowning takes place.
+The highlight of the year is Knutsford Royal May Day which began in 1864.
+The procession winds its way through the town’s narrow streets finishing on the Heath where the crowning takes place.
 It takes place on the first Saturday in May each year when thousands of visitors descend on the town.

 To view a location map of parking in Knutsford, please click here.